na-na-hi/renget/archive/z2sqy.md

 	Quirk: Deathless
 	Simply put, he’s a regenerator.
 I don’t know the specifics, but he’s hard to put down.

 “I’ve made my decision.
 Unless Marrow wants to decline his assignment?”
-Nebulous Storm turned her head, and looked at Junichi.
+Nebulous Storm turned her head, and stared at Junichi.
 Her fiery red eye burned through him, even as her regular eye calmly watched for his response.
 Soon after, he felt more eyes looking in his direction, until what felt like the entire warehouse was staring at him.

 Hell, maybe they were.

 “Fuck no.” He said, defiance burning through the icy cold in his chest.
 His first thought was naturally to accept that out, but being outright questioned like that?
 By him, nonetheless?

-Junichi stepped forward, away from the wall.
+Junichi stepped forward, away from the wall and into the center of the gathering.
 “I’ll do it.”

 He glared at Deathless, who stared back, looking down his nose, his heavy brow shadowing his eyes.